 Each and every one of these men will have to answer one day for the tyranny they helped perpetuate against King for his non-evil actions.
 It turns out the evil in this case is on the side of the government.

 Furthermore, the Miller and King stories are demonstrative of the fact that the judges involved in these cases care nothing for righteousness – they only care about examining loopholes in the latest bill of oppression.
 The judge involved in the Miller case didn’t give a rip about justice – he only cared about seeing if Miller would follow the arbitrary rules set up by obese pencil-pushing statists who probably couldn’t tell one end of a cow from the other.
-And Judge Joseph F. Lesson Jr. revealed the same when he denied King’s motion to dismiss the case.
-Even Lesson would be forced to admit that the only “evil” in King’s actions is that he didn’t get Big Brother to pat him on the back before selling the guns.
-Lesson needs to learn the lesson of Psalm 94:20: “Can wicked rulers be allied with you, those who frame injustice by statute?”
-Judge Lesson mistakenly thinks King will be the only one standing trial when the case comes before him this month.
-On the contrary, Lesson himself will be under the gaze of the Judge of all the earth, and He is not overly fond of craven judges who condemn the righteous (cf. Proverbs 17:15).
+And Judge Joseph F. Leeson Jr. revealed the same when he denied King’s motion to dismiss the case.
+Even Leeson would be forced to admit that the only “evil” in King’s actions is that he didn’t get Big Brother to pat him on the back before selling the guns.
+Leeson needs to learn the lesson of Psalm 94:20: “Can wicked rulers be allied with you, those who frame injustice by statute?”
+Judge Leeson mistakenly thinks King will be the only one standing trial when the case comes before him this month.
+On the contrary, Leeson himself will be under the gaze of the Judge of all the earth, and He is not overly fond of craven judges who condemn the righteous (cf. Proverbs 17:15).

 Nullification: Spineless Men Need Not Apply